kkamara/my-websockets-chat-app/readme.md

 # my-websockets-chat-app

 (26-Nov-2025) A live chat app utilising WebSockets.
+With real-time notifications.
+Using package, socket.io.

 * [Using Postman?](#postman)